-2. Attendant Resources relating to the delineated and gazetted functions of 16th December 2024: The Division of Revenue Bill, 2025 has not considered the recently delineated and gazetted functions of the national and county governments which consequently have a financial implication.
+2. Attendant Resources relating to the delineated and gazetted functions of 16th December 2024: - The Division of Revenue Bill, 2025 has not considered the recently delineated and gazetted functions of the national and county governments which consequently have a financial implication.
 Despite numerous directives being issued to the Intergovernmental Relations Technical Committee (IGRTC) to complete this exercise within the current FY, we note that it is yet to commence.
-We therefore call for the Senate to cause urgent the Division of the attendant resources from the current budget as a baseline allocation and transfer the same to the Counties through corresponding resources related to the unbundled and gazetted functions shall be transferred to the county governments commencing FY 2024/25 budget (Annex 4).
+We therefore call for the Senate to cause urgent identification of the attendant resources from the current budget as a baseline allocation and transfer the same to the Counties through the Division of Revenue Bill, 2025.
+This aligns with the 11th National and County governments Coordinating Summit resolution that the corresponding resources related to the unbundled and gazetted functions shall be transferred to the county governments commencing July 2025.
+As an indicative figure, see attached analysis of allocations to national government MDAs for devolved functions based on FY 2024/25 budget (Annex 4).